-IX.
+XII.
 Other Information About Adjudication Process

 - A. Adjudication Process Documentation/Record Keeping.
 The University's Office of Institutional Equity will retain all of the documentation included in the Adjudication Process for seven years, in accordance with state and federal records laws and University policy.
 All documentation of records is private and confidential to the extent possible under the law.
 Student records of the Adjudication Process are disciplinary records under FERPA. - B. Adjudication Process Timeframe.
 The entire Adjudication Process, as outlined in this Policy, including any appeal, can take 90-120 business days from the filing of the Formal Complaint.
 However, the circumstances may require a temporary delay in this timeframe, and the University may extend this timeframe for a good cause.
 In such an instance, the University will provide written notice to the parties of the delay or extension and the reason(s) for the action.
 Good cause may include considerations such as the absence of a party, a party's advisor, or a witness; concurrent law enforcement activity; or the need for language assistance or an accommodation of disabilities.
 The time period in this section does not include the period the parties attempted but failed to reach an agreement in the Alternative Resolution Process, if applicable, and in such a case, the Adjudication Process timeframe will be extended by the period the parties attempted to reach an Alternative Resolution. - C. Safeguarding the Privacy of Complainants and Respondents.
 Individuals involved in proceedings under this policy are encouraged to exercise discretion in sharing information in order to safeguard the integrity of the process and to avoid the appearance of retaliation.
-While discretion regarding the process is important, complainants and respondents are not restricted from discussing and sharing information with others who may support or assist them during the process, however they should refrain from sharing any information with someone not already involved in the process.
-All parties, however, are encouraged to maintain the privacy of FERPAprotected and/or sensitive information gathered or learned in the process.
+While discretion regarding the process is important, Bentley may not prevent complainants and respondents from discussing and sharing information with others who may support or assist them during the process.
+All parties are required to maintain the confidentiality of documents obtained as part of an investigation.
+Parties are encouraged to review the University's Policy against retaliation and act accordingly.

-In the course of the Adjudication Process, the University may share information only as necessary with people who need to know in compliance with the law, which may include but is not limited to the investigators, witnesses, Complainant, Respondent, parties' advisors, hearing officer, and the appellate officer-if applicable.
+During the Adjudication Process, the University may share information only as necessary with people who need to know in compliance with the law, which may include but is not limited to the investigators, witnesses, Complainant, Respondent, parties' advisors, hearing officer, and the appellate officer-if applicable.
 The University will take all reasonable steps to ensure there is no retaliation against the parties or any other participants in the investigation or in any other part of the Adjudication Process.